Hacking the World – Part 4: The Cost and Future of Hacking (Plus: Safety Tips)

 Detecting and investigating data leaks costs around 29% ($1.11m) of overall costs and post-incident response, such as data protection fines and legal damages, accounts for 25.6% ($0.99m) of data breach costs.

-The high costs of detection & escalation and lost business indicate that acting fast is an important step in reducing breach costs.
-Time is money.
-In fact, IBM found that breach lifecycles under 200 days cost businesses, on average, $1 million less than longer breaches.
+The high costs of detection and escalation alongside lost business indicate that time is money: acting fast often reduces monetary damages.
+In fact, IBM found that breach lifecycles under 200 days cost businesses, on average, $1 million less than their longer counterparts.
+For many companies, $1 million can be a make or break difference.

 Malicious PII is the Costliest Data